Ecopetrol S.A. (EC) Shares Up Despite Recent Market Volatility

 UBS, on the other hand, stated in their research note that they expect to see EC reach a price target of $13.
 The rating they have provided for EC stocks is “Neutral” according to the report published on February 09th, 2023.

-During the last 5 trading sessions, EC rose by +0.49%, which changed the moving average for the period of 200-days by -37.61% in comparison to the 20-day moving average, which settled at $10.53.
-In addition, Ecopetrol S.A. saw -1.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EC rose by +10.98%, which changed the moving average for the period of 200-days by -25.34% in comparison to the 20-day moving average, which settled at $10.37.
+In addition, Ecopetrol S.A. saw 4.55% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for EC